Bengkulu: Etymology

-Traditional sources suggest that the name Bengkulu or Bangkahulu derived from the word bangkai and hulu which means 'carcasses located in a stream'.
-According to the story, there was once a war between small kingdoms in Bengkulu, resulting in many casualties from both sides in the streams of Bengkulu.
+Traditional sources suggest that the name Bengkulu or Bangkahulu is derived from the words bangkai and hulu which means 'carcasses upstream'.
+According to a story, there was once a war between small kingdoms in Bengkulu, resulting in many casualties from both sides in the streams of Bengkulu.
 These casualties soon rotted as they were not buried, lying in river streams.
-This etymology is similar to the story of a war between the Majapahit Empire and the Pagaruyung Kingdom in Padang Sibusuk, an area once ruled by the Dharmasraya empire, which also derives the name Padang Sibusuk from casualties rotting on the battlefield.
+This etymology is similar to the story of a war between the Majapahit Empire and the Pagaruyung Kingdom in Padang Sibusuk, an area once ruled by the Dharmasraya empire, which also derives the name "Padang Sibusuk" from casualties rotting on the battlefield.
 During the European colonial era, the region was known as Bencoolen or British Bencoolen.